BEST ALL-AROUND WHEELS FOR RIM BRAKE BIKES – 2017

 So like I said, these EC90 SLs really like to go.

-Unfortunately, they aren’t real excited about slowing down.
+Unfortunately, they aren’t really excited about slowing down.
 Yes, they will slow and stop you, but not without a lot of whining going down steeper grades in dry conditions and taking their time on every terrain in wet weather.
 On a flat or moderately hilly route in dry weather, they were no problem, but also nothing special, after a couple hundred miles of breaking in.

 The Swiss Stop Yellow brake pads may be part of the problem, though the brake tracks on these Easton rims don’t have the textured or etched finish you see on the new generation of wheels from more expensive ENVE SES, Zipp NSW and Mavic Pro Carbon wheel lines.
 In addition to leaving a pollen colored ring on the otherwise very attractively finished and labeled rims, the front EC90 SL pulsed the first few times I rode it.
 I changed the pads out for a set of broken in Yellows I had in my tool box and the pulsing went away.
 When I put on a set of black ENVE pads, they stopped whining and the modulation was better but the stopping distance didn’t improve.